Top Level Design: .ink

 The .ink generic top-level domain caters to the printing, publishing and tattoo industries, and individuals in involved with ink, including typographers and artists.
 It has been called a "niche name with multiple connotations".
 King has said of the extension, which he believes will also appeal to bloggers, design studios and writers: "Any of those companies or people that are using ink to put their message out in the work.
-It’s signifying permanence.
+It's signifying permanence.
 There is no reason not to get a name that more accurately describes your business, including of course ink makers."
 The generic top-level domain launched on June 23, 2014.
-King, with assistance from two heavily tattooed models, literally “pressed the launch button” to promote .ink at the ICANN 50 conference in London.
+King, with assistance from two heavily tattooed models, literally "pressed the launch button" to promote .ink at the ICANN 50 conference in London.
 In April 2015, The Domains reported that less than 50% of .ink domains were parked.

-The .ink domain has also seen some use for websites related to the video game series Splatoon, including the websites sendou.ink and salmonrun.ink.
-This is similar to .tf's usage in relation to the video game Team Fortress 2.

 .design

 In September 2014, Top Level Design outbid six other applicants in a private auction for the domain .design.
+It has since been transferred to GoDaddy Registry in April 2021.